zx80/flask-simple-auth/docs/DOCUMENTATION.md

 Function `hash_password(pass)` computes the password salted digest compatible with the current configuration, and may be used by the application for setting or resetting passwords.
+For `plaintext` and `otp`, the function returns an unhashed password.

 This function checks the password quality by relying on:
 - `FSA_PASSWORD_LENGTH` minimal password length, *0* to disable.